ESAT Chemistry: Revision Notes

 Sometimes testedC14.2

-This topic explains how to use simple displacement reactions to rank metals in order of their reactivity.
-The principle is that a more reactive metal can 'push out' a less reactive metal from a solution of its salt, which allows for a direct comparison of their chemical activities.
+Simple displacement reactions rank metals by reactivity: a more reactive metal can 'push out' a less reactive metal from a solution of its salt, allowing a direct comparison of their chemical activities.

 Revise this topic ›Uses of Metals and Alloys